ddagar2000/Python---Customer-Churn-Analysis/README.md

 •	Churn Rate: A churn rate of 26.54% was identified, highlighting a significant portion of customers leaving the service.
 This is visualized in a pie chart, providing a clear perspective on the magnitude of the issue.
 •	Senior Citizens: Comparative analysis revealed that senior citizens have a higher churn rate than younger customers.
 •	Gender Breakdown: Insights from the dataset do not indicate a significant gender-based difference in churn behavior, as the churn percentages were balanced between male and female customers.

-•	Top 5 Observations in Demographics:
+•Top 5 Observations in Demographics:
 1. Senior citizens contribute more to churn rates than non-senior citizens.
 2. Customers without dependents tend to churn more.
 3. Customers with shorter tenure (less than 6 months) form a significant portion of churners.